davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** The DAX code snippet you provided is a measure named `TotalHoursTrackedMissing`.
 Here's a breakdown of what it does in simple business terms:

-1. **Check for Blank Values**: The measure first checks if the total sum of hours from the `vw_Timesheet` table is blank (i.e., there are no hours recorded).
-This is done using the `ISBLANK` function.
+1. **Check for Blank Values**: The measure first checks if the total hours tracked (from the `vw_Timesheet` table) is blank.
+This means it is looking to see if there are any recorded hours for the timesheet.

 2. **Return Value Based on Check**:
-   - If the total sum of hours is blank (meaning no hours have been tracked), the measure returns the text "Empty".
-This indicates that there are no hours recorded in the timesheet.
+   - If the total hours are blank (meaning no hours have been recorded), the measure returns the text "Empty".
+This indicates that there are no hours tracked for the selected context (like a specific employee, project, or time period).
-   - If there are hours recorded (the sum is not blank), it returns the actual total number of hours tracked.
+   - If there are hours recorded (i.e., the total is not blank), it simply returns the sum of those hours.
+This gives the actual total hours tracked.

 ### Summary:
-In essence, this measure helps to identify whether any hours have been logged in the timesheet.
-If no hours are logged, it clearly indicates that by returning "Empty".
-If hours are logged, it provides the total number of hours tracked.
-This can be useful for reporting and ensuring that time tracking is being properly maintained.
+In essence, this measure helps to identify whether there are any hours recorded in the timesheet.
+If there are no hours, it clearly indicates that with the word "Empty".
+If there are hours, it provides the total number of hours tracked.
+This is useful for reporting and analysis, as it helps users quickly understand if data is missing or if there are actual hours to consider.

 **`trackedDiff`**